 If you’re craving a Pokémon MMORPG but prefer the look of the older 2D games, then PokéMMO is worth checking out.
 Originally, the game was limited to rescaled versions of the Kanto and Hoenn regions; however, updates over the years have expanded its offerings to now include the Sinnoh region from Gen IV.

-In it, players are asked to take on a tremendous challenge: defeat each region’s gym leaders, Elite Four, and champions.
+In this game, players are asked to take on a tremendous challenge: defeat each region’s gym leaders, Elite Four, and champions.
 Additionally, players can battle, trade, and even form teams with other players online.
 Currently, PokéMMO is gearing up to expand even further and add the Unova region from Gen V.